Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 Timing is everything

-While I’m thrilled to see this many people enjoying our State Parks and hiking trail, it makes it a little trickier to get to these great parks close to the cities, like Fort Snelling State Park.
+While I’m thrilled to see this many people enjoying our State Parks and hiking trails, it makes it a little trickier to get to these great parks close to the cities, like Fort Snelling State Park.

 On weekdays, I’d like to say I had the place to myself.
 It actually felt like normal weekend traffic patterns.